soasada/soasada.github.io/_posts/2020-07-18-how-to-make-a-multi-node-kafka-cluster.markdown

 Apache Kafka (from now on just Kafka) is one of the most frequently used message buses nowadays, and the reason is because has some key features that makes it the perfect tool in some scenarios (preserve consumption order per partition and allows parallel consumption = scales very well).
-Usually, is used as a Messaging System (for microservices architectures, decoupling monoliths, etc), but could even be used as a Storage System or for Stream Processing.
+Usually, is used as a Messaging System (for microservices architectures, decoupling applications, etc), but could even be used as a Storage System or for Stream Processing.

 In this tutorial I will show you how to create a multi-node Kafka cluster with three different machines.
 Although, this tutorial is for administrators